 A good-looking page isn’t necessarily a successful one.
 There needs to be a point to every page, and a focus for every element on it, to drive your target user action.
 What is the main thing you want someone to do on that page?
 A key page strategy helps you define that, and plan how to make it happen.

 For example, if your goal is to generate leads, you’ll design your page to capture personal information about a prospect in exchange for valuable content.
 Meanwhile, a page designed to drive sales would prioritise differently — focusing instead on how your product or service can solve their challenges, and how they can subscribe or buy.

 4. Page personalisation plan

 How can you personalise the user experience for each of your visitors?
 There’s no reason a prospect needs to see the same content as a client.
 Tools such as HubSpot CMS Hub’s Memberships allow you to deliver personalised, targeted web content to specific visitor segments based on what you know about them.
 You could even offer private members-only portals.

 Imagine greeting your first-time visitors with targeted, contextual messaging based on their location?
-And if they’re a returning visitor, greeting them by name and offering relevant content or prompts based on their previous behaviour on your website.
-Considering these possibilities before you start building, and working it into your strategic plan, will keep your web project efficient and driving for maximum impact.
+And if they’re a returning visitor, greet them by name and offer relevant content or prompts based on their previous behaviour on your website.
+Considering these possibilities before you start building, and working them into your strategic plan, will keep your web project efficient and driving for maximum impact.